CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 Prepare copies of important documents.

-Make copies of your resume, cover letter, and list of references.
+Make copies of your resume, cover letter, and a list of references.
 Many times interviewers believe that only 1 copy is all that they need, but it is safe to bring at least 3 copies with you.
 Although some interviews typically don’t instruct to acquire these documents, it’s better to be eager than to be underprepared!

 Step 2: Day of the interview